 During this procedure, you allow the Key Broker service access to a Salesforce user account, so that a secure connection can be established, and tenant secrets can be uploaded.
 The Key Broker service creates a new BYOK certificate to wrap tenant secrets with, so you do not need to generate one yourself.

 You need a Salesforce user account with the following permissions: API Enabled, Manage Encryption Keys, and Modify All Data.
 The organization must have Platform Encryption enabled; only developer and production organizations, not trial organizations, have Platform Encryption available.
 Consult Salesforce Documentation for information on configuring these permissions.

-You are asked to allow account access.
+You are requested to allow DPoD access to Salesforce.
 If the listed permissions are "Access your basic information", "Access and manage your data", and "Perform requests on your behalf at any time", click Allow.

-Review the summary of your service, including information about the associated Salesforce account.
+Review the service summary page, including information about the associated Salesforce account.
 If you have chosen to generate any tenant secrets, the summary indicates if your secrets generated successfully.
 If a secret failed to generate, there is a message available indicating the problem.
 Click Close to exit the wizard.